 The open world gives the party a lot to do.
 There's "hunts" dished out by people in diners (basically quests to go kill a specific bunch of monsters) and other side quests given out by various characters.
 There's a fishing minigame, because apparently it's a hobby of Noctis.
 The fishing minigame is okay, except I didn't have the patience to try to get the most difficult fish.

 Then there's the photos and the food porn.
 A lot of pandering to the modern-day youths here, I'm surprised instagram hasn't been invented in their world.
 Cooking is Ignis' specialty, and the game renders each dish really well, sometimes enough to make you hungry.

 And the photos are the specialty of Prompto.
 It's one of those things that feels really frivolous in the game.
 Every time you camp you can browse pictures that Prompto has taken so you can save them for later viewing.
 A later patch provided a photo mode that you can control directly.
 There's an entire reddit thread about how players have snapped more pics for this game than for their own vacations!

-Anyway, I’m no exception.
+Anyway, I'm no exception.
 Exporting a lot of photos is a pain though, as there is no batch export option in-game.
-Here are a sampling of the photos I got (a bunch of them are from achievements):
+Attached to this post are a sampling of the photos I got (a bunch of them are from achievements).